 U-763 is laid down.

 The RAF helps out throughout the day.
 The RAF sends Blenheim bombers to attack ground targets while Hurricanes and Gladiators provide cover.
 Royal Navy gunboats HMS Gnat, Ladybird and Terror along with three destroyers sit offshore and bombard the Italians throughout the day.
-Australian destroyer HMAS Vampire sinks 63 ton Italian schooner Diego west of Tobruk.
-The ten on board, undoubtedly fleeing the Australian attack, are taken prisoner.
+Australian destroyer HMAS Vampire sinks 63-ton Italian schooner Diego west of Tobruk.
+The ten on board, undoubtedly fleeing the Australian attack, are taken as prisoners.

 While General Wavell succeeds in another wildly successful attack, British Prime Minister Winston Churchill once again appears to give him short shrift.
 He chooses today to broadcast a message to the people of Malta: